Close

 MRI Scan

 LivingCare offers state-of-the-art MRI scans in Sheffield and Leeds using advanced 3T technology.
-Here, our experienced consultant radiologists deliver detailed, high-resolution imaging for accurate diagnosis and treatment planning.
+Here, our experienced team deliver detailed, high-resolution imaging for accurate diagnosis and treatment planning.
 As well as complete clarity on your diagnosis, we can offer faster scan times and enhanced patient comfort.

 MRI Scan